AzeemGhumman/iqbal-demystified-dataset/developers/README.md

 Second arg: Output folder

 The script will fetch all text files in the input folder.
 After that, it will parse the text contents, generate a YAML object and save that object in the output folder.
-As the script name suggesets, **convert-list-text-to-yaml.py** converts the lists to YAML and **convert-poem-text-to-yaml.py** converts the poems to YAML.
+As the script name suggests, **convert-list-text-to-yaml.py** converts the lists to YAML and **convert-poem-text-to-yaml.py** converts the poems to YAML.